Parking - we have plenty of parking on Site, its advisable to not arrive too early before 8am ( or 6pm Evening Games) as the Site is on a main road

 No smoking in the game zone or in the safe zone building, smoking is only allowed in the designated area to the side of the safe zone; this includes e-cigs and Vapes.

 No magazines or dry firing is allowed in the safe zone, do not test any pieces of equipment or deploy any smokes or thunder-flashes.
+You will get only one warning and then if repeated, you will be banned for 6 months.

 If you are injured at any point during the day then please make yourself known to a member of the marshal team.
 If necessary we will suspend the game to escort you back to the safe zone.